-Islington Council welcomes the government’s new compulsory subjects of health education, relationships education and relationships and sex education (RSE), which come into effect in September 2020.
-This will make the majority of personal, social, health and economic (PSHE) education compulsory and will help ensure that pupils in every school are equipped with the knowledge and skills to keep safe and healthy and respectfully discuss and develop their attitudes and values.
-It will help to ensure that children are taught, in an age-appropriate way, about families, friendships and respectful relationships, the law, basic first aid, mental and physical wellbeing including changes to their bodies as they grow up, internet safety and harms.
+Islington Council welcomes the government’s new compulsory subjects of health education, relationships education and relationships and sex education (RSE), which came into effect in September 2020.
+This makes the majority of personal, social, health and economic (PSHE) education compulsory and helps ensure that pupils in every school are equipped with the knowledge and skills to keep safe and healthy and respectfully discuss and develop their attitudes and values.
+It also heps ensure that children are taught, in an age-appropriate way, about families, friendships and respectful relationships, the law, basic first aid, mental and physical wellbeing including changes to their bodies as they grow up, internet safety and harms.

 Resources and guidance for schools

 Islington RSE policy guidance